Ouro

 Read a route's actions

-Every time a route is used, Ouro will store the request and response in an action object.
-Actions help keep track of what inputs created what outputs, including connections to the assets that may have been created by using a route.
+Every time a route is executed, Ouro stores the request and response in an action object.
+Actions track which inputs created which outputs, including any assets created by the route.

 actions = route.read_actions()